Byton confirms M-Byte car will be available in 2019 with AI, 5G and 48-inch display

 Electric car startup Byton is back.
 After unveiling its M-Byte Concept vehicle back at CES in 2018, it's returned to Las Vegas, Nevada for CES 2019 with news that the M-Byte will be available before the end of 2019.

-There will be two models of the all-electric M-Byte, with the entry level model offering up to 250 miles on a single charge and starting at $45,000.
+There will be two models of the all-electric M-Byte, with the entry level model offering up to 250 miles on a single charge and starting at $45,000 (around £35,000, AU$63,000).
 There will also be a model with a bigger battery, which will offer up to 320 miles from one charge.

 The M-Byte comes loaded with innovative features, and it's the first car to offer full connectivity on the go with multiple antennas and 5G support built in.